-Pursuant to the "Basic Nomura Group Compensation Policy" and "Compensation Policy for Directors and Executive Officers of Nomura Holdings, Inc." (Please refer to II.1.
-"Remuneration of Directors and Executive Officers") set by the Compensation Committee, the compensation of Directors and Executive Officers is composed of base salary, annual bonus and long-term incentive plans, and delivered through fixed and variable components.
-Depending on the level of payment, a portion of variable compensation may be deferred, and basically are non-cash bonus such as equity-linked compensation (RSU awards, NSU awards).
+Pursuant to the Basic Nomura Group Compensation Policy (the "Basic Policy") and Compensation Policy for Directors and Executive Officers of Nomura Holdings, Inc. (the "Policy for Statutory Officers") (Please refer to II.1.
+"Remuneration of Directors and Executive Officers") set by the Compensation Committee, the compensation of Directors and Executive Officers is composed of base salary, annual bonus and long-term incentive plans, and delivered through fixed and/or variable components.
+Depending on the level of payment, a portion of variable compensation and fixed compensation for Executive Officers may be deferred, and basically are non-cash bonus such as equity-linked compensation (RSU awards).